 Matsumoto Station

-Matsumoto is Nagano Prefecture’s second largest city and famous for the magnificent Matsumoto Castle, a designated National Treasure and one of only 12 original castles in the country (the others are post-war reconstructions).
-Other historic sites are the Meiji era Kaichi School building (now a museum), the well-preserved merchant buildings of the Nakamachi Dori area, and the wooden court building at Rekishi no Sato which dates from 1908.
-From Matsumoto you can also easily reach the beautiful mountain trails of the Kamikochi area.
+Matsumoto is Nagano Prefecture’s second largest city and is known for Matsumoto Castle, a designated National Treasure and one of only 12 surviving original castle keeps in the country.
+Other historic sites include the Meiji-era Former Kaichi School, also a National Treasure and now a museum; the well-preserved merchant buildings of the Nakamachi Dori area; and the wooden former courthouse at Matsumoto City Historical Village, or Rekishi no Sato, which dates from 1908.

 Train time: 2 hours and 8 minutes